Key takeaways

 Implementing Android screen sharing on Kotlin + WebRTC

-MediaProjection, foreground service types, Android 14 quirks for collaboration apps.
+MediaProjection, foreground service types, and the OEM quirks for collaboration apps.

 Architecture